 As leaders and workers in the church, if you want to lead God’s chosen people into truth reality and to serve as God’s witnesses, most importantly, you must have a deeper understanding of God’s aim in saving people and the purpose of His work.
 You must understand the will of God and His various requirements of people.
 You must be practical in your efforts; practice only as much as you understand and communicate only on that which you know.
 Do not boast, do not exaggerate, and do not make irresponsible remarks.
 If you exaggerate, people will detest you and you will feel reproached afterward; this is just too inappropriate.
 When you provide the truth to others, you don’t necessarily have to deal with them and scold them in order for them to attain the truth.
 If you yourself don’t have the truth and only deal with and scold others, they will fear you, but that doesn’t mean they understand the truth.
 In some administrative work, it’s fine for you to deal with and prune others and discipline them to a certain degree.
 But if you cannot provide the truth and know only how to be overbearing and to chide others, your corruption and ugliness will be revealed.
 With the passage of time, as people are unable to obtain the provision of life or practical things from you, they will come to detest you and feel disgusted by you.
 Those who lack discernment will learn negative things from you; they will learn to deal with and prune others, to get angry, and to lose their temper.
 Isn’t that tantamount to leading others onto the path of Paul, onto a path toward perdition?
 Is that not an evildoing?
 Your work should focus on communicating the truth and providing life to others.
 If all you do is blindly deal with and lecture others, how will they ever understand the truth?
 As time goes by, people will see you for who you really are, and they will abandon you.
 How can you expect to bring others before God in this way?
 How is this doing the work?
 You will lose everyone if you keep working in this way.
 What work do you hope to accomplish anyway?
 Some leaders are incapable of communicating the truth to resolve problems.
 Instead, they just blindly deal with others and flaunt their power so that others come to fear them and obey them—such people are of the false leaders and antichrists.
 Those whose disposition has not changed are incapable of performing church work, and are unable to serve God.

-Excerpted from “Only Those With the Reality of the Truth Can Lead” in Records of Christ’s Talks
+Excerpted from “Only Those With Truth Reality Can Lead” in Records of Talks of Christ of the Last Days

-Many people behind My back covet the blessing of status, they gorge themselves on food, they love to sleep and give every care to the flesh, always afraid that there is no way out for the flesh.
+Many people behind My back covet the benefits of status, they gorge themselves on food, they love to sleep and give every care to the flesh, always afraid that there is no way out for the flesh.
 They do not perform their proper function in the church, but freeload off the church, or else they admonish their brothers and sisters with My words, lording themselves over others from positions of authority.
 These people keep saying they are doing God’s will and always say they are God’s intimates—is this not absurd?
 If you have the right intentions, but are unable to serve in accordance with God’s will, then you are being foolish; but if your intentions are not right, and you still say you serve God, then you are someone who opposes God, and you ought to be punished by God!
 I have no sympathy for such people!
 In the house of God, they freeload, always coveting the comforts of the flesh, and give no consideration to the interests of God.
 They always seek what is good for them, and they pay no heed to God’s will.
 They do not accept the scrutiny of God’s Spirit in anything they do.
 They are always maneuvering and deceiving their brothers and sisters, and being two-faced, like a fox in a vineyard, always stealing grapes and trampling over the vineyard.
 Could such people be God’s intimates?
 Are you fit to receive God’s blessings?
 You take no burden for your life and the church, are you fit to receive God’s commission?
 Who would dare trust someone like you?
 When you serve like this, could God dare to entrust you with a greater task?
 Would this not cause delays to the work?